 Encourage solutions to address and resolve the issue.

-Be the catalyst
+Be the catalyst for change

 Offеr or suggest available resources and tools for the employee whom is experiencing the issue.